Business Account Frequently Asked Questions

 Please note that payments in these currencies must be made to an account held with a bank in the corresponding country.

 The information required when setting up an International Payee will vary from currency to currency.
-When requesting payee details from the person or business you wish to pay, ensure that they provide you with their local account details and not SWIFT details.
+When requesting payee details from the person or business you wish to pay, please ensure that they provide you with their local account details and not international details.
 Please note for the majority of international currencies you will require the payees address.

 Currency Required Payee Details